elm-community/json-extra/README.md

 elm-package install elm-community/json-extra
 ```

-Convenience functions for working with JSON
+Convenience functions for working with JSON.
+Decoders in this package cover
+reasonably common, and slightly less common use-cases you may encounter when
+working with JSON in Elm.

+## Contributing

+Contributions are always welcome.
+Before opening a PR, it's generally a good
+idea to open an issue first, so we can discuss the use-cases before diving into
+the code.